ArgyrisApergis/autoDraw/README.md

 # autoDraw
 Magically drawing by itself
-Code taken from "Maksym Korzh" and slightly alterd
+Core code taken from "Maksym Korzh" and slightly alterd